-When an SGW detects that a peer PGW has restarted (see clause 18 "GTP-C based restart procedures") it shall delete all PDN connection table data/MM bearer contexts associated with the peer node that fails as well as freeing any internal

-SGW resources associated with those PDN connections.
+When an SGW detects that a peer PGW has restarted (see clause 18 "GTP-C based restart procedures") it shall delete all PDN connection table data/MM bearer contexts associated with the peer node that fails as well as freeing any internal SGW resources associated with those PDN connections.
 In addition, if the optional feature PGW Restart Notification is supported by the SGW and MME/S4-SGSN as specified in clause 8.83 in 3GPP TS 29.274[13], the SGW shall initiate the cleanup of the hanging PDN connections associated with the SGW and the restarted PGW at the corresponding MMEs/S4-SGSNs by sending GTPv2 message(s) PGW Restart Notification, with the control plane IP address of the restarted PGW and the control plane IP address of the SGW on the S11/S4 interface included.
 The SGW may optionally perform other implementation specific actions such as messages to clear other external resources (e.g. PCC messages).

-If the optional feature PGW Restart Notification is supported by the SGW and MME/S4-SGSN as specified in clause 8.83 in 3GPP TS 29.274[13], the SGW may also send a PGW Restart Notification message to the MME or S4-SGSN if the SGW detects that a peer PGW has failed and not restarted.
+If an SGW detects that a peer PGW has failed and not restarted, it may delete all PDN connection table data/MM bearer contexts associated with the peer node that fails as well as freeing any internal SGW resources associated with those PDN connections.
+In addition, if the optional feature PGW Restart Notification is supported by the SGW and MME/S4-SGSN as specified in clause 8.83 in 3GPP TS 29.274[13], the SGW may also send a PGW Restart Notification message to the MME or S4-SGSN.
 The PGW Restart Notification message shall include the control plane IP address of the PGW, the control plane IP address of the SGW on the S11/S4 interface and the cause value "PGW not responding".
 It is an implementation matter how an SGW becomes aware that a PGW has failed and has not restarted, e.g. the SGW detects a signalling path failure with the PGW for a duration exceeding the maximum path failure duration timer (see clause 20.2.1).